remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

 **A** GTACGGT ~~GATCC~~

 - So, I edited gbstrim.pl to include all combinations of each base A, C, T, G followed by each of the padding sequences corresponding to BamHI R2 (gatc_r2 in the script).
 All possible padding sequences in the edited script are: $gatc_r2 = ",G,AG,TCA,AAGT,ACGAA,ACTCTG,GTACGGT,TTCGACAT,CGATGTGCT,A,C,T,AAG,CAG,GAG,TAG,ATCA,CTCA,GTCA,TTCA,AAAGT,CAAGT,GAAGT,TAAGT,AACGAA,CACGAA,GACGAA,TACGAA,AACTCTG,CACTCTG,GACTCTG,TACTCTG,AGTACGGT,CGTACGGT,GGTACGGT,TGTACGGT,ATTCGACAT,CTTCGACAT,GTTCGACAT,TTTCGACAT,ACGATGTGCT,CCGATGTGCT,GCGATGTGCT,TCGATGTGCT";
+- These edits were saved as gbstrimedited.pl
 - After running the edited script, I'm getting ~17-19% discarded sequences on a few files ran manually, so will move on with the edited script.
 ------------------------------------------------------

-So for the 118 **R2** files we are using the edited script (edited in my local computer and transferred to the working folder on Discovery through Globus).
+So re-run both R1 and R2 files using the edited script (edited in my local computer and transferred to the working folder on Discovery through Globus); the lines of code below work to run in batch **assuming raw (.fastq.gz) R1 and R2 files are in separate folders** (all R1 files plus the gbstrimedited.pl script file are in the R1_trimmed folder and the code is run out of that folder and all R2 files plus the gbstrimedited.pl script file are in the R2_trimmed folder and the code is run a second time out of that folder).

+`for i in *.fastq.gz; do perl gbstrimedited.pl --enzyme1 mspi --enzyme2 bamhi --fastqfile "$i" --read R1 --outputfile "${i%%.*}".trim.fastq --verbose --threads 24 --minlength 50; done`

 `for i in *.fastq.gz; do perl gbstrimedited.pl --enzyme1 mspi --enzyme2 bamhi --fastqfile "$i" --read R2 --outputfile "${i%%.*}".trim.fastq --verbose --threads 24 --minlength 50; done`

-v) Next, we count the number of kept sequences from each R1 file:
+iv) Next, we count the number of kept sequences from each R1 file:

 `for i in *.trim.fastq; do grep '^CGG' "$i" | wc -l; done > kept_seqsR1.txt`